nlp-yang/blog.penso.info/_posts/2013-05-25-getting-a-job-in-san-francisco.md

   Objective-C, Ruby, Python, Java (Android).
 * A Linkedin page, startups use it a lot (and so do annoying recruiters).

+#### Update 26th May, 2013

+This post got featured on [Hacker News](https://news.ycombinator.com/item?id=5767435) on #3 position.
+I suggest reading the comments for further information.

 * * * *

 Well this blog post became much longer than I expected, I hope you found it